OpenDataDSL/website/blog/2023-04-05-wealth/index.md

 ODSL 4GL scripting language helps to add the data model logic in a smart way considering **calendars**, **frequencies**, **handling missing values**, any kind of **conversion** or other business challenges.

-The logic for the cumulative gain of putting 1 EUR into an investment is placed into a script to be available in the ODSL Web Portal:
+The logic for the cumulative gain of putting $1 into an investment is placed into a script to be available in the ODSL Web Portal:

 ```js
 /**